Open Monday through Friday, 9:00 a.m.–5:00 p.m. Open evenings and weekends for special events. Closed July and August.

 The Helen and Bryan Lathrop House is a smoke-free environment.

-Cell phones, cameras, laptops and similar devices, all in silent mode, may be used for note taking during programs and as a resource during committee meetings.
+Cell phones, laptops, tablets, and similar devices, all in silent mode, may be used for note taking during programs and as a resource during committee meetings.
 While use of electronic devices is permitted in empty rooms on the second and third floors, members should be considerate of others who are present.

 Please visit the Contact Us page.